Lanelet2 Map

 Before making a map, you need to import a point cloud map as a reference for the geometric features of the vector map.
 Making Pointcloud map

-1. click on file-Import PCD import_pcd_1
+click on

-2. click on browser to select the PCD file import_pcd_2
+to select the PCD file -

-3. After selecting the PCD file, click import import_pcd_3
+After selecting the PCD file, click

 Creating a Lanelet2 Map